Diplomat's wife to be interviewed by detectives over fatal car crash

 Sacoolas, 42, whose husband is an American diplomat assigned to the United Kingdom, cooperated with the police but flew back to the U.S. three weeks later.

-The parents of Harry Dunn met President Trump at the White House last week, where they refused the president's offer to meet with Sacoolas.
+Harry's parents met President Donald Trump at the White House last week, where they refused his offer to meet with Sacoolas.

-"The suspect has cooperated fully with the police and the authorities, she has also requested to be interviewed by British police officers, under caution in the United States," said Chief Constable Nick Adderley of Northamptonshire Police.
+"The suspect has cooperated fully with the police and the authorities, she has also requested to be interviewed by British police officers, under caution in the United States," Chief Constable Nick Adderley of Northamptonshire Police said.

-"Lawyers have clearly stated that the suspect wants to be personally interviewed by officers from Northamptonshire police, in order for them to see her, and the devastation that this has also caused her and her family."
+"Lawyers have clearly stated that the suspect wants to be personally interviewed by officers from Northamptonshire police."

-Adderley said that once visas were arranged for officers they would be traveling to the county to interview the suspect.
+Adderley said that once visas are arranged for the officers, they would be traveling to the U.S. to interview the suspect.

 British prosecutors have not yet said whether they would recommend charges being filed in this case.